Superhero has launched a low cost share trading solution in Australia today with share trades at a flat cost of just $5.00 per trade.

 The low-friction and ease of setup was refreshing.
 I admit it was the first time I’ve actually got to use PayID with my bank to fund the Superhero account.

-Although they’re live, it will take them a bit of time to flesh out all the features of the platform, such as different account types as well as building out the reporting functionality.
+Although they’re live, it will take them a bit of time to flesh out all the features of the platform, such as different account types.
+Since Superhero was first launched they’ve improved their reporting functionality which is useful.

 Fortunately for Superhero, according to the Financial Review they’ve got the backing of the founders of Zip and Afterpay backing them so hopefully funding will not be an issue as they are in for a marathon – not a sprint.